viur-framework/viur-base/README.md

 ## About

-This repository works both as a base structure for new projects created with ViUR, and serves a possibility to generate the quick start ``setup.py`` script, which helps to quickly setup an empty, new ViUR project without any compromises.
+This repository works both as a base structure for new projects created with ViUR, and serves a possibility to generate the quick start ``setup.py`` script, which helps to rapidly setup an empty, new ViUR project without any compromises.

 ### Using the repository